michaela10c/irleed-scaling-ambiguity/README.md

 - These results correspond to the experiments described in the report (100 seeds, 1000 iterations).
 - Re-running all experiments from scratch may take several hours to multiple days depending on hardware.
-- The provided results are for convenience only; all results can be reproduced using the commands listed above.
+- The provided results are for convenience; all results can be reproduced using the commands below

 ## Experiments